zaidrashid/pub-histogram/README.md

 * Creating the query string.

 The core usage of this app is to be able to search for publications based on a query between years selected.
-For e.g. to search for `malaria` between the year 2016 - 2017 will separte the queries to 2 sets of query string as below (or refer to [/src/publication/PmcApi.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/publication/PmcApi.js))
+For e.g. to search for `malaria` between the year 2016 - 2017 will separte the queries to 2 sets of query string as below (or refer to [/src/publication/PmcApi.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/publication/PmcApi.js)

 `[https://www.ebi.ac.uk/europepmc/webservices/rest/search/query=malaria%20AND%20(FIRST_PDATE%3A%5B2016-01-01%20TO%202016-12-31%5D)&sort=CITED%20desc&format=JSON&pageSize=1,
 https://www.ebi.ac.uk/europepmc/webservices/rest/search/query=malaria%20AND%20(FIRST_PDATE%3A%5B2017-01-01%20TO%202017-12-31%5D)&sort=CITED%20desc&format=JSON&pageSize=1]
 `

-* Getting the most cited publications
+* Getting the most cited publication

 The api provided options to achieve this goal.
 Since we want just the highest number of cited publication, we can sort based on CITED descending, and only return a single publication.
 The configuration set can be seen in [/src/constant/PMC_OPTIONS.js](https://github.com/zaidrashid/pub-histogram/blob/master/src/constant/PMC_API_OPTIONS.js) or as below: